 Avoid checking your email on public WiFi

-The other thing is to make sure 2-factor authentication is turned on.
-That way, after you put in your password, you also have to confirm your identity with a code that’s texted to you or verified in another app like Google Authenticator.
+The other thing is to make sure that two-factor authentication is turned on.
+That way, after you put in your password, you also have to confirm your identity with a code that’s texted to you or verified in another app like Google Authenticator or Authy.

 Don’t click on suspicious links in your email

-Phishing is the number one cause of email hacks.
+Phishing is the number one cause of email hacks and is one of the most popular online threats in the 21st century.
 Phishing is when someone receives an email and they’re somehow tricked into providing their email address and password.
 You might be thinking, “This would never happen to me.”
 Well, it happens more often than you might think.
 And bad actors do this by pretending to be your email provider and sending a fake link for you to log into your email.

 Never post your email address publicly